-The sole exceptions to this policy are charitable and community activities supported and approved by TEACH Public Schools.
+The sole exceptions to this policy are charitable and community activities supported and approved by TEACH Public Schools, or if an employee is engaged in a protected activity related to improving the terms and conditions of their employment.

 School bulletin boards are the only areas where any merchandise or notices may be placed.
-Such items must meet the guidelines established by the school.
-The Human Resources Department must approve any postings prior to posting.
+Such items must meet the guidelines established by the School and the National Labor Relations Act, if applicable.
+The site leadership must approve any postings prior to posting.